 We recently visited Portland for a little spring break vacation.
 While we expected the amazing food in Portland we did not expect to find so many amazing Portland waterfalls.
-There are countless waterfalls 30 minutes to two hours outside of Oregon’s largest city that you need to check out.
+There are countless waterfalls 30 minutes to two hours outside of Oregon’s largest city that you need to check out, perfect for a little road trip through Oregon.
 You’ll love the bright green moss and lichen that cover damp boulders and trees.
 The sound of water rushing over rocks surrounded by ferns.
 The mist floating from the base of a waterfall.
 The waterfalls in Portland are so unique and amazing.

 The Columbia River Gorge Scenic Area

 This gem is no stranger to adventurers.
 It’s packed with unique basalt formations, hikes, and waterfalls that will stun you with their magnificence–and it’s only 30 minutes from Portland!
 The Eagle Creek Fire ravaged many areas of our precious gorge, but firefighters were able to protect some of the most iconic falls.
 The Gorge offers waterfall viewing and hiking opportunities for people of all ages and abilities.
 Some of the most famous Oregon waterfalls can be seen from your car!
 There are right around 80 waterfalls in the gorge alone, so there’s plenty of room to find less populated waterfalls, too.

 We visited Multnomah falls on the 2nd day of our journey.
 It truly is the crown jewel of the gorge.
 This 620-foot tall waterfall towers above all other falls in Oregon.
 This is the tallest waterfall in Oregon.
 This tiered waterfall is divided by an easily accessible and beautiful bridge.
 If you are going to visit just one waterfall, this is the one of all the portland waterfalls you should visit.